robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

 Variables set with :name:`Set Global Variable` keyword are globally available in all test cases and suites executed after setting them.
-Setting variables with this keyword thus has the same effect as `creating from the command line`__ using the options :opt:`--variable` or :opt:`--variablefile`.
+Setting variables with this keyword thus has the same effect as `creating from the command line`__ using the options :option:`--variable` or :option:`--variablefile`.
 Because this keyword can change variables everywhere, it should be used with care.

 .. note:: :name:`Set Test/Suite/Global Variable` keywords set named